upb-lea/meta_RL_PMSM/README.md

 meta_train.py 1000 5000000 100000 -c 0 -n no_context
 ```
 The hyperparameters of the agent have to be changed directly in the script.
 The default values are the same as used for the models used in the paper.
 For the [MRL](Save/Trainings/MRL) and [RL_AM](Save/Trainings/RL_AM) agents used for the in depth analysis presented in the paper, the respective checkpoints are provided in the repository.
 We omitted publishing training rewards to not bloat this repository's size.

+## Applying the Test Routine

+To evaluate a checkpoint's quality the routine [meta_test.py](Code/Routines/meta_test.py) can be used.
+You have to specify the folder of the saved agent (its hyperparameters have to be saved in its parent folder).
+You can optionally use the -b flag a